All Episodes

 Here's Danny in Salt Lake City.

-Danny, welcome to the Rush Limbaugh program.
+Danny, welcome to the Rush Limbaugh Program.

 Hi.

-Hey, my question is this if um we have registered sex offenders staying in hotels around the Disneyland area, what are those hotels?
+If we have registered sex offenders staying in hotels around the Disneyland area, what are those hotels?

-Because you know, I'm planning a trip to Disneyland this summer with my family.
+Because, you know, I'm planning a trip to Disneyland this summer with my family.

 And I want to make sure I'm not staying at one of those hotels.